FSLA Guidelines and Criteria

 - Short-term and long-term food safety contributions are acceptable

-- More than one award winner in any category is possible
+- More than one award winner is possible

 Selection Process and Scoring